College | April 12, 2023 | Chris Morrison

 Knowing what to do when waitlisted or deferred can be nerve-wracking.
 While your college application has not been rejected and is still under consideration by the admissions office, the extended period of uncertainty that comes with it can leave an applicant wondering what to do next.

-As someone who has been on the waitlist before, the first thought that might come to mind is: What does this mean for me?
+As someone who has been on the college waitlist before, the first thought that might come to mind is: What does being waitlisted mean for me?
 Let me explain.

-If you are “deferred,” it typically means that the admission committee still needs more time to review your application in order to determine if an offer will be made.
+Deferred typically means that the admissions committee still needs more time to review your application to determine if an offer will be made.
 If you applied through “Early Decision” or “Early Action” and get deferred, your application will simply be pushed into the regular admission period for review and consideration.
 Therefore, you could still be accepted, rejected, or waitlisted.

 As far as deferral statistics go, it really depends on the school.
 Sometimes the more selective institutions will defer more early applicants than others.
 Unfortunately, many schools do not release their deferral numbers.

-Often times, accepting your waitlisted offer is simply composed of completing a brief online form to tell the admissions office that you have accepted their offer to be on the waitlist and you should be considered once class spaces become available.
+So, how do you accept a waitlist offer?
+Often, it consists of submitting a brief online form to tell the admissions office that you’ve accepted their waitlist offer and you want to be considered once class spaces become available.

-If you are waitlisted by a school that you had your heart set on, express your interest to the school shortly after accepting your waitlisted status.
-Doing so conveys to the admission committee that you are not only interested in this college but also, that you want to be a student there.
+If you’re waitlisted by a school that you had your heart set on, express your interest to the school shortly after accepting your waitlisted status.
+This conveys to the admissions committee that you’re interested in this college and want to be a student there.

-Express your interest and stand out from the crowd by writing a letter to the admissions office.
-Use this opportunity to discuss recent academic achievements and noteworthy qualities that may sway the admission decision in your favor.
+Use this opportunity to stand out from the crowd; write a letter to the admissions office and discuss recent academic achievements and noteworthy qualities that may sway the admission decision in your favor.
 And, of course, be sure to highlight your genuine desire to become a student at the school throughout the letter!

-Additionally, you can express your interest by reaching out to the admissions officer overseeing your application.
-Go to the college’s website to find out who your admissions officer is and how you can contact them.
-Occasionally colleges will outline who the admissions officers are and provide their email address for application questions.
-However, if that information is not publicly available, send an email to the general admissions email address requesting your advisor’s contact information.
+Additionally, you can reach out to the admissions officer overseeing your application.
+Go to the college’s website to find out who that is and how you can contact them.
+If that information is not publicly available, send an email to the general admissions email address requesting your advisor’s contact information.

 Then, reach out to your admissions officer via email to ask questions about your waitlisted status.
-Reaching out to ask questions is a great way to display interest.
-However, be sure you check your school’s “Frequently Asked Questions” page to make sure you’re not asking the same questions.
+This is a great way to display interest, but be sure you check your school’s “Frequently Asked Questions” page to make sure you’re not asking the same questions.

-When waitlisted or deferred, take time to evaluate your other colleges.
-Yes, while it may not be a rejection, there is still no guarantee that you will ultimately receive an offer letter.
+When waitlisted or deferred, take time to evaluate the other schools you applied to.
+While it may not be a rejection, there’s still no guarantee that you’ll ultimately receive an offer letter.
 Therefore, use this time effectively by further investigating your other options.

-A great place to start is by reading through the offer letters and admission materials received from each school that has extended you an offer.
-Not only will you be able to nail down the respective decision deadlines and important admission details for each, but you can also start to consider which of your other options would be the best fit for you.
+A great place to start is by reading through the financial aid offers and admission materials received from each school that has extended you an offer.
+Not only will you be able to nail down the respective decision deadlines and important admission details for each, but you can also start to consider which of your other options may be the best fit for you.

-If you’re waitlisted, don’t wait on a final decision before making your move elsewhere.
+If you’re waitlisted, don’t hold out for a final decision before making your move elsewhere.
 Waitlist timelines are arbitrary and a final decision on your application can take weeks.
-Therefore, once you have evaluated your different options and have decided on another school that is the best fit for you, put down an enrollment deposit!
+Therefore, once you have evaluated your different options and decided on another school that’s the best fit for you, put down an enrollment deposit!

 By making an enrollment deposit, you’re telling the school that you have accepted their offer of admission and that you plan to enroll next semester.
 That is not to say you must give up hope on your waitlisted application.
 If you ultimately receive an offer letter from a school that had waitlisted you, you can simply sacrifice the enrollment deposit and then accept the other school’s offer.